SAMK6/SILC/README.md

-# Issac and Sam's project to learn about how to write languages.
+# Issac and Sam's project to learn about how to write computer languages.
 Goal is to write a simple compiled language.